 Currently, the Thrive Foundation is the only organisation in the world that openly sees mental health as a solvable challenge.

 Can we reduce population mental illness and addiction to zero?
 We have previously argued that mental health needs to be “solved” urgently and globally.
 Only a combined, intentional and co-ordinated effort will shift the needle on the barometer of mental health.
-To actually solve mental health, a complete reimagining of the complex societal mental health ecosystem is needed.

 One recurring innovation challenge is finding the right location to test out ideas, interventions, new technology and social change.
 The ideal space is accessible, well regulated, international and ring-fenced.
 Could public- and private-sector innovation be accelerated by the co-ordinated use of “smart specialisation” by smaller countries?
 Nesta has pointed previously to the advantages of smaller scale in national innovation capacity.